MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/autoplay-for-uwp-device-apps.md

 -   **Make sure you have the Device Metadata Authoring Wizard**.
 You'll need it to enable AutoPlay.
 In this release, this wizard is included with Microsoft Visual Studio Professional 2013 and Microsoft Visual Studio Ultimate 2013.
 But if you have Microsoft Visual Studio Express 2013 for Windows, you need to download the [standalone SDK for Windows 8.1](http://go.microsoft.com/fwlink/p/?linkid=309209) to get the wizard.

--   **Associate your app with the Windows Store**.
+-   **Associate your app with the Microsoft Store**.
 You'll need your app's package information to enable AutoPlay.
-For more info, see the *Associate your app with the Windows Store* section in [Step 1: Create a Windows Store device app](step-1--create-a-windows-store-device-app.md).
+For more info, see the *Associate your app with the Microsoft Store* section in [Step 1: Create a UWP device app](step-1--create-a-uwp-device-app.md).

 -   **Create the device metadata**.
-If you haven't started that yet, see [Step 2: Create device metadata](step-2--create-device-metadata.md) in the [Build a Windows Store device app step-by-step](build-a-windows-store-device-app-step-by-step.md) guide.
+If you haven't started that yet, see [Step 2: Create device metadata](step-2--create-device-metadata.md) in the [Build a UWP device app step-by-step](build-a-uwp-device-app-step-by-step.md) guide.

 ## <span id="Enabling_AutoPlay"></span><span id="enabling_autoplay"></span><span id="ENABLING_AUTOPLAY"></span>Enabling AutoPlay

-The **Device Metadata Authoring Wizard** lets you declare your Windows Store app to be the default AutoPlay handler for your device.
-You can also let other Windows Store apps act as AutoPlay handlers for your device.
+The **Device Metadata Authoring Wizard** lets you declare your UWP app to be the default AutoPlay handler for your device.
+You can also let other UWP apps act as AutoPlay handlers for your device.
 You can choose either of these options or both of these options.

 **To enable AutoPlay with the Device Metadata Authoring Wizard**

 1. Start the **Device Metadata Authoring Wizard** from *%ProgramFiles(x86)%*\\Windows Kits\\8.1\\bin\\x86, by double-clicking **DeviceMetadataWizard.exe**.
 2. Click **Edit Device Metadata**.
 This will let you edit your existing device metadata package.
-3. In the **Open** dialog box, locate the device metadata package associated with your Windows Store device app.
+3. In the **Open** dialog box, locate the device metadata package associated with your UWP device app.
 (It has a **devicemetadata-ms** file extension.)
 4. (Optional.)
-If you don't have your device app's Package name, Publisher name, and App ID handy, click **App Info** to view the packaging information for your Windows Store device app.
+If you don't have your device app's Package name, Publisher name, and App ID handy, click **App Info** to view the packaging information for your UWP device app.
 5. Click **Windows Info** to specify AutoPlay details.
-6. If you want to specify an app to be the default AutoPlay handler for your device, select **Use a Windows Store device app**.
-You can select any Windows Store app or Windows Store device app, but that app must handle the AutoPlay activation for your device and specify the corresponding experience ID in the app package manifest (as specified in the next procedure).
+6. If you want to specify an app to be the default AutoPlay handler for your device, select **Use a UWP device app**.
+You can select any UWP app or UWP device app, but that app must handle the AutoPlay activation for your device and specify the corresponding experience ID in the app package manifest (as specified in the next procedure).
     -   **Package name**: In the app package manifest, this is the Name attribute of the Identity element.
     -   **Publisher name**: In the app package manifest, this is the Publisher attribute of the Identity element.
     -   **App ID**: In the app package manifest, this is the ID attribute of the Application element.
     -   **Verb**: This is the identifier for the AutoPlay activation.
 Your app will use it to determine if the activation came from your device.
 You can use any value for the Verb setting, except for **open**, which is reserved.
     -   **AutoPlay event type**: Leave this as **Device**.
-In the device metadata, the wizard will automatically specify the experience ID associated with your Windows Store device app.
+In the device metadata, the wizard will automatically specify the experience ID associated with your UWP device app.

 7. If you want to let other apps act as AutoPlay handlers for your device, select **Enable AutoPlay for registered apps**.
 8. When you're done, click **Next**.